iov-one/docs/docs/weave-tutorial/06-buckets.md

 - Indexes (Buckets are well integrated with the secondary indexes and keep them in sync every time data is modified)
 - Querying (Buckets can easily register query handlers including prefix queries and secondary index queries)

-All extensions from weave use Buckets, so for compatibility as well as the features, please use Buckets in your app, unless you have a very good reason not to (and know what you are doing).
+All extensions from weave use Buckets, so for compatibility as well as the features, **please use Buckets in your app**, unless you have a very good reason not to (and know what you are doing).

 To do so, you will have to wrap your state data structures into [Objects](https://godoc.org/github.com/iov-one/weave/orm#Object).
 The simplest way is to use `SimpleObj`: